Join Us for Redwood Magic Family Camp!

-Please notify us by June 30 if you have special needs so we can discuss them with you.
+Please notify us well before camp if you have special needs so we can discuss them with you.
 We will do our best to accommodate special needs.
-We also expect you to be the initiator and take responsibility for yourself and getting the support you need.
+We also expect each person to be the initiator and take responsibility for yourself and asking for the support you need.

 Cabins and Camping

-Campsite Three has cloth A-frame cabins with cots and foam mattresses.
-Camping is also an option – we will have some areas designated for tents.
+Campsite Two has wooden, screened cabins with cots and foam mattresses.
+Camping is also an option – there are very nice areas designated for tents.

 Your camp fee includes amazing predominantly-organic meals from opening-night dinner to final-day breakfast.
 All meals include vegetarian offerings.
 Some include meat dishes as well.
-We will also offer options for vegan and/or gluten-free campers by request (on your reg form or contact us by July 1).
+We offer options for vegan and/or gluten-free campers by request (on your reg form or contact us well before camp).

-We will make every effort to provide alternative selections.
+We will make every effort to acknowledge allergies and special needs and to provide alternative selections.
 The kitchen staff, however, will not be able to prepare special meals.

-If your needs are highly individual you might want to consider bringing some of your own food.
+If your needs are highly individual you might want to bring some of your own food, which can be stored in your trunk or the shared camper frig.
+However, there is no place to prepare or heat personal food.
 Contact us with any questions.

 Drug and Alcohol Free Space